srl295/srl295.github.io/source/resume.md

 #### 2002-present: Common Locale Data Repository

 Role: founding member of TC, design, tooling, infrastructure

+Responsibilities:

+- Developed the Survey Tool, which is used to collect linguistic data
+- Infrastructure: 2019 migration from trac/svn to JIRA/GitHub
+- Engaged with linguistic communities to collect and improve the status of language support, particularly with respect to minority languages
+- Conference presentation and discussions

+#### Unicode Consortium

+- Unicode Localization Interoperability (ULI-TC/SC) chair
+- IBM's primary representative to Unicode and to INCITS JTC1/L2/SC2 USNB
+- Participate and contribute to UTC meetings and Unicode technical standards
+- Assist in infrastructure and development concerns

+#### OASIS

+- Participate in XLIFF-TC, and XLIFF-OMOS-TC

+#### ECMA

+- Participate in ECMA262 (JavaScript) and contributor to ECMA402 (I18n)

 #### 2006-2016: Sun (Oracle) Java Liason